iamioannis/iamioannis-Website/src/pages/blog/north-stars-beyond-the-newspeak.md

 1. Help people understand why the organisation exists.
 2. Guide people on creating the what of what they re building.

-A sentence that can highlights the above usage of a North Star
+A sentence that highlights the above usage of a North Star

 We are doing [what] because we [why]
 Easy to connect a North Star to *why*